-8203 United States and New York State History 8 Honors
+8203 United States and New York State History 8 H

-Prerequisite: 90 average in History 7H or a 95 average in History 7 and Teacher Recommendation
+Prerequisite: 90 average in History 7H or a 95 average in History 7 • Teacher Recommendation

 Following the United States and New York History 8 curriculum noted above, this honors level course is designed to prepare students for scholarship and research in history.
 Required readings, research assignments, oral reports, and creative projects are used to enrich the program.
-Students at this level will participate in the Civic Seal of Readiness Middle School Capstone Project.